quinndupont/Operation_Token_Mirrors/README.md

-# Operation Token Mirrors: A Data Science Exploration of FBI Investigations
+# Operation Token Mirrors: A Data Science Exploration of an FBI Investigation

-This repository contains a comprehensive data science exploration of the FBI's "Operation Token Mirrors" project, which investigates cryptocurrency transactions and their underlying patterns.
-This ongoing research informs my next book 'Making New Money: How Autonomous Organizations Produce and Govern Cryptocurrencies.'
-The analysis leverages statistical methods, time-series analysis, and wavelet decomposition to uncover insights into transaction behaviors, address interactions, and network dynamics.
-The FBI created a sting website [NexFundAI](https://nexfundai.com/) and Solidity smart contract ([0x16ca471ae755f8a2cd4ec315a4a7439dcfebe54c](https://etherscan.io/search?f=0&q=0x16ca471ae755f8a2cd4ec315a4a7439dcfebe54c)) to mint tokens.
+This repository contains a comprehensive data science exploration of the FBI's "Operation Token Mirrors" by investigating cryptocurrency transactions and their underlying patterns.
+In an unprecented move, the FBI created a sting website [NexFundAI](https://nexfundai.com/) and Solidity smart contract ([0x16ca471ae755f8a2cd4ec315a4a7439dcfebe54c](https://etherscan.io/search?f=0&q=0x16ca471ae755f8a2cd4ec315a4a7439dcfebe54c)) to mint tokens.
+The sting operation lasted for three months and twenty days at which point the FBI 'rug pulled' the participants and terminated the token.

+This ongoing research informs my next book _Making New Money: How Autonomous Organizations Produce and Govern Cryptocurrencies._ The analysis leverages statistical methods, time-series analysis, and wavelet decomposition to uncover insights into transaction behaviors, address interactions, and network dynamics.

 ---

 ## Overview

-The dataset used in this project includes transaction data from the Ethereum blockchain, focusing on the NexF token contract (`0x16ca471ae755f8a2cd4ec315a4a7439dcfebe54c`).
+The dataset used in this project includes transaction data from the Ethereum blockchain (from Etherscan), focusing on the NexF token contract (`0x16ca471ae755f8a2cd4ec315a4a7439dcfebe54c`).
 This repository provides an in-depth analysis of address interactions, transaction patterns, and statistical summaries.

 ### Key Files:
 - **`LICENSE`**: License information for the repository.